CALVIN: A Benchmark for Language-Conditioned Policy Learning for Long-Horizon Robot Manipulation Tasks

 \glsunset{coolname}

 \makeatletter \@oldmaketitle\@maketitle {\@oldmaketitle \\[0.25em] \refstepcounter{figure} {\bf{Fig. 1:} \gls{coolname} is a benchmark to learn many long-horizon language-conditioned tasks over a range of four manipulation environments, designed to be diverse yet carry shared structure, from multimodal onboard sensor observations.
-In the most difficult evaluation, the methods must generalize to unseen entities by training on a large interaction corpora covering many rooms and testing on an unseen environment.} } \makeatother
+In the most difficult evaluation, the methods must generalize to unseen entities by training on a large interaction corpora covering three environments and testing on an unseen scene.} } \makeatother

+{Mees \MakeLowercase{\textit{et al.}}: CALVIN: A Benchmark for Language-Conditioned Policy Learning for Long-Horizon Robot Manipulation Tasks}

 \thefigure{\arabic{figure}}